What happens if you take your vocal cords (or vocal folds) for granted?

 My good friend, Jim Davidson, is now a successful nationally syndicated newspaper columnist using many of his 3,000 radio scripts for use in his column.
 His radio program is still aired on several stations with yours truly, Dave McCree as host.

-From my broadcasting and recording experience [since 1966], I have found that nothing ministers and speeds healing to a sore throat and chords better than gargling with warm water and salt several better times a day after meals and before going to bed.
+From my broadcasting and recording experience [since 1966], I have found that nothing ministers and speeds healing to a sore throat and cords better than gargling with warm water and salt several better times a day after meals and before going to bed.
 Obviously, rest must be exercised.
 I also have been successful incorporating additional prayer during those times of stress.

 Has Spasmodic Dysphonia Affected Your Life?